DarrylNnon/free-genai-bootcamp-2025/OPEA-Comps-Ollama/noted.md

 Q: Will the model be downloaded in the container? does that mean the ml model will be deleted when the container stops running?

-The model will download into the container, and vanish when the container stop running.
+A: The model will download into the container, and vanish when the container stop running.
 You need to mount a local drive and there is probably more work to be done.

+Q: for the LLM service which can text-generation it suggest it will only work with TGI/VLLM and all you have to do is to have it running.
+Does TGI and vLLM have a standardize API or is there code to detect which one is running?
+Do we have to really use Xeon or Guadi processor?

 ![alt text](image-2.png)